-Pants in the bedroom and whether they are good feng shui or bad feng shui is hotly debated.
-Conventional wisdom comes down on the side of plants in the bedroom are bad feng shui.
+Whether plants in the bedroom are good feng shui or bad feng shui is hotly debated.
+Conventional wisdom suggests that plants in the bedroom are bad feng shui.
 One of the bedroom's main purposes is sleep (the other is romance).
-Plants affect how you sleep, which makes them unsuitable for feng shui and the bedroom.
+Plants affect how you sleep, which makes them unsuitable for good bedroom feng shui.

 Why Green Plants Are Not Recommended in the Bedroom